-Project WHIRL was created in 2019 to bring together environmentalists of different ages and experience to learn from one another and to grow a community of people principled around protecting water quality, especially within the Indian River Lakes Watershed.
+Project WHIRL is a teen environmental education program initiated by the IRLC in 2019.
+The program aims to bring together environmentalists of different ages and experiences to learn from one another and to grow a community of people principled around protecting water quality, especially within the Indian River Lakes Watershed.

-Experiential Learning: Project WHIRLers can expect to engage in activities such as water sampling and searching for aquatic invasive species.
-Students will get a chance to visit Paul Smith’s College, and they will participate in WHIRL’s Community Outreach Day.
+Experiential Learning: Project WHIRLers can expect to engage in activities such as water sampling and searching for invasive aquatic species.
+Students will get a chance to visit Clarkson University and participate in WHIRL’s Community Outreach Day.

 Collaborative: Many partners have come together to provide expertise for this project.
 Water quality is a complex topic, and it affects us all.

 Impactful: This project reaches beyond research and into action.
 WHIRLers will get a chance to actually implement water management techniques.

 Unique: Explore, ask questions, and discover nature up close.
 This isn’t your everyday classroom.